 NAIS offers both an Undergraduate Certificate and a Graduate Portfolio program.
 We run an exciting speakers series that provides students, faculty and community members the opportunity to learn from and connect with indigenous intellectuals from around the world.
 We also provide summer research fellowships for undergraduate and graduate students.

-We are located in Room 2.106 on the second floor of the new College of Liberal Arts Building (CLA).
+We are located in Room 2.106 on the second floor of the College of Liberal Arts Building (CLA).
 Please refer to our map.

 Native American and Indigenous Studies at the University of Texas at Austin was founded in the fall of 2006 by James H. Cox (English), Loriene Roy (School of Information), Pauline T. Strong (Anthropology), Shannon Speed (Anthropology), and Gerald Torres (School of Law).